-ESLL 021 ESL Writing IV (Cr4) (4:0)
+ESLL031 ESL Writing IV (Cr3) (3:0)

-English language learners and international students preparing to enroll in regular college courses or enter the workforce with an advanced knowledge of English will study and analyze errors in complex sentence structure and learn test-taking strategies.
-In addition, students complete 15 hours outside of class using ESL software in the ESL computer lab as part of the requirements for this course.
+English language learners and international students preparing to enroll in regular college courses or enter the work force with an advanced knowledge of English will study and analyze errors in complex sentence structure and learn test-taking strategies.
+Students complete 15 hours of independent online study in addition to the requirements for this course.
 Prereq.- English language competence as determined by the ESL department faculty.

-ESLL 023 ESL Reading IV (Cr4) (4:0)
+ESLL033 ESL Reading IV (Cr3) (3:0)

-English language learners and international students preparing to enroll in regular college courses or enter the workforce with an advanced knowledge of English will develop critical reading and thinking skills and learn test-taking strategies.
-In addition, students complete 15 hours outside of class using ESL software in the ESL computer lab as part of the requirements for this course.
-Prereq.- English language competence as determined by the ESL department faculty.
+English language learners and international students preparing to enroll in regular college courses or enter the work force with an advanced knowledge of English will develop critical reading and thinking skills and learn test-taking strategies.
+Students complete 15 hours of independent online study in addition to the requirements for this course.
+Prereq. - English language competence as determined by ESL department faculty.

-ESLL 025 ESL College Success (Cr4) (4:0)
+ESLL035 ESL College Success (Cr3)(3:0)

-This course focuses on helping English language learners integrate into the US Higher Education environment.
-This course examines goal setting, cultural adjustment, college policies, graduation requirements, campus resources, programs and services, student rights and responsibilities, student education planning and other topics as needs are identified.
-Designed for advanced English language learners, this course enhances the transition into American society and maximizes the successful matriculation through college.
-This course continues to build skills in grammar usage, reading, and writing in the US classroom.
-In addition, students complete 15 hours outside of class using ESL software in the ESL computer lab as part of the requirements for this course.
-Prereq.- English language competence as determined by the ESL department faculty.
+The course focuses on helping second language learners integrate into the US Higher Education environment.
+This course examines goal setting, cultural adjustment, college policies, graduation requirements, campus resources, programs and services, student rights and responsibilities, student educational planning and other topics as needs are identified.
+Designed for advanced second language learners, this course enhances the transition into American society and maximizes the successful matriculation through college.
+Prereq. - English language competence as determined by ESL department faculty.